-The Marine Global Change group is within the School of Geographical and Earth Sciences at the University of Glasgow in Scotland.
+The Marine Global Change group is within the Umeå Marine Sciences Centre and the Department of Ecology and Environmental Science at Umeå University in Sweden.
 Our research profile is multidisciplinary and this is reflected in the composition of the team.
 We conduct research on marine biogeochemistry, ecology, biology, geology, climate change and oceanography.

 Lab group fieldwork: Charlotte's joy at successful sample collection!
 (May 2019)